AZORES – The Trip

 Museu Casa do Arcano.

-Created by a nun born in 1779 after after all the monasteries in the Azores closed in 1832 until her death in 1855, it consists of 3,971 figures placed in dioramas telling bible stories.
+Created by a nun born in 1779 after all the monasteries in the Azores closed in 1832 until she died in 1855, it consists of 3,971 figures placed in dioramas telling bible stories.
 It all sits in a great wood “case”.
-Unfortunately the lighting is a little dim.
+Unfortunately, the lighting is a little dim.
 The museum was her house.
 Free

 Salto do Cabrito.
 Walk down a steep cement road 6 minutes to the waterfall.
 Some drive down and there is a large parking area.
 The falls drop through a narrow defile in two drops into a large pool.
 Many were swimming on this hot July day.
 Most of the water is diverted to a power plant.